avaneev/biteopt/README.md

 ## NMSeqOpt ##

-The CNMSeqOpt class implements sequential Nelder-Mead simplex method with "stall count" tracking.
+The CNMSeqOpt class implements sequential Nelder-Mead simplex method with the "stall count" tracking.
 This optimizer is used as an alternative parallel optimizer in BiteOpt.

 ## Citing ##